taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 #

 <p align="center">
-  <strong>A capstone project that builds a program for Colorado's OEDIT to allocate security system subsidies to businesses using historical crime, population, and income data trends from 1997-2020.</strong>
+  <strong>A data engineering capstone project that builds a program for Colorado's OEDIT to allocate security system subsidies to businesses using historical crime, population, and income data trends from 1997-2020.</strong>
 </p>

+### About

+My name is Taylor Ortiz and I enrolled in Zach Wilson's Dataexpert.io Data Engineering bootcamp as part of the January 2025 bootcamp.
+Part of the requirements for achieving the highest certification in the bootcamp is to complete

 ### Features